angrybacon/doomsday-wiki/markdown/articles/2018/01/03/doomsday-by-committee.md

 ![Scenario 2](/img/Ritual1_Scenario2.jpg)

-The pile that quickly jumps to mind is a 'basic' pile like [AoI, LED, LM, GP, GP].
+The pile that quickly jumps to mind is a *basic* pile like \[AoI, LED, LM, GP, GP\].
 This neatly plays around Therapy, and the 4 life paid is fine in this situation.
 The problem with this pile is it requires the use of the Petal to cast AoI, meaning they'll have a turn to find something like Reclamation Sage for the blowout.

-You could build [LED, AoI, LED, GP, LM] and use the Brainstorm in hand to kick things off next turn.
+You could build \[LED, AoI, LED, GP, LM\] and use the Brainstorm in hand to kick things off next turn.
 This doesn't require the use of the Petal but could be ruined if they find a black mana source to cast Therapy.